edinhodzic/raspberry-pi/samba/README.md

 - enter `pi` as the user and omit the password
 - anything created on the share can be seen by both Mac and ~~Cheese~~ Pi
 - Bob's your uncle

+# In Hindsight

+Using [Remote GPIO](https://gpiozero.readthedocs.io/en/stable/remote_gpio.html) might have been easier, that's an Ansible recipe for another day.